amarnathbh/CSC591-DevOps-Project/README.md

 To setup the production infrastructure automatically, we used Vagrant and chef solo.
 The machine was setup on Digital Ocean.
 This setups up all the packages, databases, redis.
 It also clones the repo and seeds the required initla values for the database.
 * Digital Ocean: It is a cloud provider which was used to boot virtual servers.
 * Vagrant: Vagrant has plugin for Digital Ocean. we set up the machine using the APIKey and Vagrantfile.
 * Chef: Chef was used as the provisioning tool.
-Below is the Vagarantfile setup
+The chef cookbook used to orchestrate the server is present in this repo Below is the Vagarantfile setup
 ```
 # -*- mode: ruby -*-